-Lew Cramer is President & CEO of Coldwell Banker Commercial.
-He served as President and CEO of WTC Utah from 2006 to 2013.
+President and CEO of WTC Utah since 2006.
 He is the former director general of the U.S. & Foreign Commercial Service and the former assistant secretary of commerce for international trade.
 He is also a former deputy assistant secretary of commerce for science and electronics.
 Mr. Cramer holds a Juris Doctor degree from Brigham Young University and is admitted to practice law in California.
 He is fluent in English and German, and has served as a lecturer as part of the U.S. Information Agency Visitors Program and U.S. Department of State Foreign Service Institute, as well as several universities in the U.S. and abroad.

 Charles Dahlquist is a trial lawyer and chair of the Healthcare Law Section at the law firm of Kirton McConkie in Salt Lake City.
 He served as the Young Men General President of The Church of Jesus Christ of Latter-day Saints.
 He is an active Rotarian and serves as the president of the Salt Lake Rotary Club from 2004-2005.
 He is active in Scouting and has served on the National BSA Executive Board.
 He is the Honorary Consul for the Federal Republic of Germany and a founding member and the first president of the Utah Consular Corps.
 Charles has a B.A. in Broadcast Communications from Brigham Young University and a law degree from the University of Utah.